kfoofw/ds_blog/_posts/2019-10-16-ab-testing-optimisation.markdown

 Today's topic will cover a possible research scenario for a mobile company looking at optimising their AB testing methodology.

 __Data:__
-The dataset "cookie-cats.csv" was obtained from a Kaggle Public Dataset upload (https://www.kaggle.com/yufengsui/mobile-games-ab-testing/).
-It originated from a project task under Datacamp (https://www.datacamp.com/projects/184) as part of a typical AB testing project.
+The dataset "cookie-cats.csv" was obtained from [a Kaggle Public Dataset upload](https://www.kaggle.com/yufengsui/mobile-games-ab-testing/).
+It originated from a project task under [Datacamp](https://www.datacamp.com/projects/184) as part of a typical AB testing project.
 However, my goal is different as I wish to optimise the AB testing methodology using algorithms.

 __Background/Description of dataset:__
 - User data was captured from a game called Cookie Cats, which has a typical progression in which users solves the puzzle on each stage to progress.